xkuang/dances-with-datascience/recurrent_neural_networks/RNN_introduction.md

 #### Asynchronous Sequences
 Description: Sequence input and sequence output.

-Use cases: Machine translation, where an RNN reads a sentence in English and then outputs a sentence in a different language.
+Use cases: Natural Language Translation (or Machine translation), where an RNN reads a sentence in English and then outputs a sentence in a different language.
+Video captioning

 Code/tutorials:
 - [LSTM text generation using theano/lasagne](http://deeplearning.net/tutorial/lstm.html) based on Karpathy's char-rnn